 4 Steps to Monitor Your Blood Pressure At Home

-To help us learn more about the dos and don'ts of at-home blood pressure monitoring, we spoke with Jane Cero, a registered nurse at Abington – Jefferson Health.
+To help us learn more about the dos and don'ts of at-home blood pressure monitoring, we spoke with Jane Cero, a registered nurse at Jefferson Health – Abington.

 Getting an accurate reading starts with acquiring the right equipment.
 Avoid using finger and wrist blood pressure machines as they are not as accurate as those with arm cuffs.
-Additionally, be sure to purchase a pharmacy-recommended blood pressure machine.
+Additionally, be sure to purchase a blood pressure monitor recommended by the American Heart Association.

 When taking your blood pressure at home, it is critical that you have the correct set-up: a table, a chair with a supportive back and the ability to have your feet flat on the ground.

 “Once you have your positioning, there are just a few things you need to do in the 30 minutes prior to taking your blood pressure.
 In this 30-minute window you must: empty your bladder, avoid exercising and refrain from eating, drinking caffeinated beverages and consuming alcohol,” says Cero.
 “All of these factors can cause an inaccurate blood pressure reading, so be sure to take some time to relax.”

 “Once you come back from the restroom, get situated in your seat and take a few, slow deep breaths,” says Cero.
 “When you feel calm, go ahead and grab your blood pressure arm cuff and place it around your upper arm.
 The cuff should feel tight and the tube should fall right over your brachial artery—the large vein in your arm.”

 Once your arm cuff is positioned correctly, your next steps are to:

 - Rest your arm on the table with your palm facing the ceiling

 - Turn your blood pressure machine on